Maryland Cash Home Buyers — Frequently Asked Questions

 If you’re worried your property is “too far gone,” it almost certainly isn’t.
 Call us and let us take a look.

 The property has code violations or unpermitted work.
-Does that matter?

 The property has liens or back taxes.
 Can you still buy it?